Can I Use Pool Chemicals in My Spa? Safe Chemical Guide

 Muriatic acid lowers pH effectively in spas.
 For a 400-gallon spa, 0.1 ounces typically lowers pH by 0.2 points.
 Add slowly near return jets with circulation running.

 Sodium bisulfate (dry acid) is safer to handle and store.
-Use 0.2 ounces per 400 gallons to lower pH by 0.2 points.
+Add it in small amounts.
 Dissolve completely before adding.

 Sodium carbonate (soda ash) raises pH quickly.
-Use 0.2 ounces per 400 gallons to raise pH by 0.2 points.
+Use small amounts and re-test.

 Pool Chemicals to Avoid in Spas